 - Zoom in and take a photo of the person's face only.

-- Repeat steps 2-3 for all your test subjects.
+- Repeat steps 2–3 for all of your test subjects.

-- Once you are done gathering your photographs, upload them to an image-editing software like Adobe Photoshop or even Microsoft Paint.
+- Once you are done gathering your photographs, upload them to an image-editing software, such as Adobe Photoshop or even Microsoft Paint.

-- Open up one of the photographs and use a ruler and slice the face directly in half (equally down the midline).
+- Open up one of the photographs, and use a ruler to slice the face directly in half (equally down the midline).

 - Set one of the halves aside.